The Buddhist Centres in Ireland are part of over 600 Diamond Way Buddhist centres of the Karma Kagyu lineage worlwide.

 Mobile: +353-87 765 6932 (Barry)

-Our Killarney Buddhist centre is situated outside of Killarney city on the way to stunning Gap of Dunloe.
-It was established in 2006 and since we have hosted frequent small Buddhist talks and several big Buddhist events hosting up to 650 people.
+Our Killarney Buddhist group was established in 2006 and since we have hosted frequent small Buddhist talks, weekly meditations and several big Buddhist events hosting up to 650 people.

 H.H. the 16th Karmapa Rangjung Rigpe Dorje (1924 -1981) was born in Derge province in Eastern Tibet.
 The previous Karmapa Khakhyab Dorje (1871-1922) left a letter setting forth the circumstances of his next incarnation.
 On the basis of this letter the authorities of the Tsurphu monastery were able to successfully locate the child.
 In 1931 the young incarnate was ordained as a novice monk and offered the Karmapa’s ceremonial robes and the Black Hat.
 Karmapa studied in Tsurphu monastery for four years, deepening his meditative realization of Sutra, Tantra, Mahamudra, and the “Six Yogas of Naropa”.
 As a boy he displayed an extraordinary natural insight and often told his teachers about his previous incarnations. more..